Assembly Finance Committee Report to the Assembly

 O. The Assembly Finance Committee Secretary shall be authorized to edit the Assembly Finance Committee Report as needed and appropriate.

-A. That a sub-committee of the Finance Committee be charged with creating a yearly budget to be presented to the full committee for it's review and recommendation to the District Advisory Board..
+A. That a sub-committee of the Finance Committee be charged with creating a yearly budget to be presented to the full committee for their review and recommendation to the District Advisory Board.

-B. That the Advisory Board be authorized, in it's discretion, to make proper adjustment in the event of an inequity in the application of the Pensions and Benefits Fund for a deceased minister's family if the local church has not paid it's budgets in full.
+B. That the Advisory Board be authorized, in their discretion, to make proper adjustment in the event of an inequity in the application of the Pensions and Benefits Fund for a deceased minister's family if the local church has not paid their budgets in full.

-C. That the Fair Share district budget as recommended by the district Finance Committee and approved by the District Advisory Board is: (see annual assembly journal for current budget)
+C. That the Fair Share district budget as recommended by the district Finance Committee and approved by the District Advisory Board is 4.65%.

 B. That the pastor's continuing education is important.
 The district has set aside funds to assist pastors who desire to pursue advanced degrees.
 A set amount will be placed in the yearly budget and distributed until depleted.
 Applications will be due by June 15th for the following Fall semester and grants awarded following the August District Advisory Board meeting.

-C. With fewer young people being called to lead pastor roles and educational expenses increasing, the district has adopted a policy for supporting such calls.
+C. It is our desire to help build up a new generation of top talent for the district and the church in general.
+The district has adopted a policy for supporting such calls.
 Based on the model of investing in an individual's promise in return for a prescribed period of working to repay the investment, the district will identify such worthy individuals upon a pastor or professor's recommendation and application process.
-It is our desire to help build up a new generation of top talent for the district and the church in general.
 (District Advisory Board 8/2020)

 D. Per agreement with Mount Vernon Nazarene University, all funds given over 85% of the University's allocation in any given year will be directed to the district's endowed scholarships housed within the university's endowment.